-Built development will be limited to the eastern half of the site to minimise encroachment of built development into the Green Belt with the western part
+- {MM, start of removed text} Built development will be limited to the eastern half of the site to minimise encroachment of built development into the Green Belt with the western part of the site being redeveloped as an area of open space or nature conservation area and retained within the Green Belt {MM, end of removed text}; - 3. {MM, start of removed text} The north east of the site will accommodate a temporary rail halt and associated parking {MM, end of removed text} [MM, start of new text] Make land available within the site [MM, end of new text] to facilitate the extension of the East Lancashire Railway (ELR) from Heywood to Castleton, and {MM, start of removed text} potentially a {MM, end of removed text} [MM, start of new text] provision of [MM, end of new text] tramtrain [MM, start of new text] infrastructure [MM, end of new text] {MM, start of removed text} trial project if progressed in this location {MM, end of removed text}; - 4.
+Achieve excellent design and sustainability through masterplanning and the use of design codes for the whole site to ensure comprehensive development; - {MM, start of removed text} 5.
+Provision should be made within the scheme for appropriate access by Network Rail and ELR to undertake any maintenance and improvements relating to the extended ELR when required; - 6.
+Address the risk of surface water flooding that affects part of the site through an appropriate sustainable drainage strategy (SuDS); {MM, end of removed text} - 7. {MM, start of removed text} Provide {MM, end of removed text} [MM, start of new text] Make provision for new and improved sustainable transport and highways infrastructure having regard to the indicative transport interventions set out in Appendix D in accordance with policy JP-C7.
+This should include the provision of [MM, end of new text] good quality pedestrian and cycling routes through the site to [MM, start of new text] Heywood Road/Manchester Road to the north east of the site, and to the existing footpaths on the adjoining golf course in order to [MM, end of new text] facilitate safe and convenient {MM, start of removed text} links {MM, end of removed text} [MM, start of new text] access [MM, end of new text] to the centre of Castleton {MM, start of removed text} and the Castleton Bee Network scheme, the nearby railway {MM, end of removed text} [MM, start of new text] Castleton [MM, end of new text] of new text] bus stops [MM, end of new text] and {MM, start of removed text} westwards to {MM, end of removed text} employment locations around Heywood;

-- of the site being redeveloped as an area of open space or nature conservation area and retained within the Green Belt; - The north east of the site will accommodate a temporary rail halt and associated parking Make land available within the site to facilitate the extension of the East Lancashire Railway (ELR) from Heywood to Castleton, and potentially a provision of tram-train infrastructure trial project if progressed in this location; - 4.
-Achieve excellent design and sustainability through masterplanning and the use of design codes for the whole site to ensure comprehensive development; - 5.
-Provision should be made within the scheme for appropriate access by relating to the extended ELR when required; - 6.
-Address the risk of surface water flooding that affects part of the site through an appropriate sustainable drainage strategy (SuDS); - 7.
-Provide Make provision for new and improved sustainable transport and highways infrastructure having regard to the indicative transport interventions set out in Appendix D in accordance with policy JP-C7.
-This should include the provision of good quality pedestrian and cycling routes through the site to Heywood Road/Manchester Road to the north east of the site, and to the existing footpaths on the adjoining golf course in order to facilitate safe and convenient linksaccess to the centre of Castleton and the Castleton Bee Network scheme, the nearby railway Castleton station, bus stops and westwards to employment locations around Heywood; - 8.
-Provide appropriate access to electric vehicle charging infrastructure and cycle storage; - Provide financial contributions to mitigate impacts on the highway network identified through a transport assessment; - Carry out a project specific Habitats Regulation Assessment in relation to the Rochdale Canal for planning applications of 50 dwellings or more;
+- {MM, start of removed text} 8.
+Provide appropriate access to electric vehicle charging infrastructure and cycle storage; - 9.
+Provide financial contributions to mitigate impacts on the highway network identified through a transport assessment; {MM, end of removed text} - 10.
+Carry out a project specific Habitats Regulation Assessment [MM, start of new text] in relation to the Rochdale Canal [MM, end of new text] for planning applications of 50 dwellings or more; - 11. {MM, start of removed text} Incorporate high quality landscaping, multifunctional green and blue infrastructure and acoustic attenuation to mitigate the potential visual and noise impact on the railway side of the land and provide appropriate boundary treatment in relation to the retained Green Belt; and {MM, end of removed text}